badoet/ionic-framework/.github/COMPONENT-GUIDE.md

 }
 ```

-> Note: if the class being added was for `ion-back-button` it would be `back-button-disabled`.
+> Note: if the class being added was for `syg-back-button` it would be `back-button-disabled`.

 #### CSS